awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-metric-streams-formats-opentelemetry-parse.md

     1. Download the OpenTelemetry 0\.7\.0 ProtoBuf definitions at [v0\.7\.0 release](https://github.com/open-telemetry/opentelemetry-proto/releases/tag/v0.7.0)\.

-    1. Confirm that you are in the root folder of the downloaded OpenTelemetry 0\.7\.0 ProtoBuf definitions, and run the command to generate language\-specific bindings\.
+    1. Confirm that you are in the root folder of the downloaded OpenTelemetry 0\.7\.0 ProtoBuf definitions\.
+Then create a `src` folder and then run the command to generate language\-specific bindings\.
 For more information, see [Generating Your Classes](https://developers.google.com/protocol-buffers/docs/proto3#generating)\.

        The following is an example for how to generate Javascript bindings\.